-To encourage Contractor activity which incentivizes utilization of the best value providers for select, evidenced based, high volume procedures or conditions, the Contractor shall submit a Centers of Excellence report incorporating the ongoing implementation of contracts with Centers of Excellence.
+To encourage Contractor activity which incentivizes utilization of the best value providers for select, evidenced based, high volume procedures or conditions, the Contractor shall submit a Value-Based Providers/Centers of Excellence report incorporating the ongoing implementation of contracts with Centers of Excellence.
 The Contractor shall identify the Centers of Excellence under contract for the contract year being reported and shall include a description as to how these Centers were selected.
 See below for report details.
-The report shall be included in the Provider Network Development and Management Plan as required under ACOM 415, and submitted to AHCCCS/DHCM, as specified in Section F, Attachment F3, Contractor Chart of Deliverables.
+The report shall be included the Provider Network Development and

+Management Plan as required under ACOM 415, and submitted to AHCCCS/DHCM, as specified in Attachment F3, Contractor Chart of Deliverables.

-Value Based Providers/Centers of Excellence Attachment
+Value-Based Providers/Centers of Excellence Attachment

-The Value Based Providers/Centers of Excellence attachment shall outline the Contractor's process to develop, maintain, and monitor activities for Centers of Excellence.
+The Value-Based Providers/Centers of Excellence Attachment shall outline the Contractor's process to develop, maintain and monitor activities for both high value providers and Centers of Excellence.
 The Attachment shall be limited to no more than two pages and include at a minimum:

-- 1. Description of the Contractor's initiatives to encourage member utilization, - 2.
+- 1. Description of the Contractor's initiatives to encourage member utilization - 2.
 The extent the Contractor's activities focus on social determinants of health interventions, - 3.
-Goals and outcome measures for the Contract Year, - 4.
-Description of monitoring activities to occur throughout the year, - 5.
-Evaluation of the effectiveness of the previous year's initiatives,

-- 6. Summary of lessons learned and any implemented changes, - 7.
-Description of the most significant barriers, - 8.
+Goals and outcome measures for the Contract Year - 4.
+Description of monitoring activities to occur throughout the year - 5.
+Evaluation of the effectiveness of the previous year's initiatives - 6.
+Summary of lessons learned and any implemented changes - 7.
+Description of the most significant barriers - 8.
+Plans to encourage providers determined to offer high value but not participating in APM initiatives, if any, to participate in APM contracts - 9.
 Plan for next Contract Year

-E-Prescribing: E-Prescribing is an effective tool to improve members' health outcomes and reduce costs as delineated in ACOM Policy 321.
+E-Prescribing: E-prescribing is an effective tool to improve members' health outcomes and reduce costs as delineated in ACOM Policy 321.
 Benefits afforded by the electronic transmission of prescription-related information include, but are not limited to: reduced medication errors, reductions of drug and allergy interactions and therapeutic duplication, and increased prescription accuracy.
 The Contractor shall increase its E-Prescribing rate of original prescriptions in accordance with ACOM Policy 321.